ZJHuabc/gnss-in-cryosphere/_pages/updates.md

 sitemap: false
 permalink: /updates
 ---
+**Sep**

+Sep 16, IROWG-10, presented our updated results about using Spire reflection data to map soil moisture content and soil inundation.

 **Jul**

 Jul 10, IGARSS, had a poster about using Spire Global's GNSS-R reflectivity observations to monitor surface soil moisture content